-- (1) Entrances to Off-Street Parking.
-Except as otherwise provided herein, in the case of every dwelling in such districts no more than one-third 30 percent of the width of the ground story along the front lot line, or along a street side lot line, or along a building wall that is set back from any such lot line, shall be devoted to entrances to off-street parking, except that in no event shall a lot be limited by this requirement to a single such entrance of less than eight 16 feet in width, or to a single such entrance of less than 8 feet in RTO and RTO M districts.
-In addition, no entrance to off-street parking for a dwelling on any lot shall be wider than 20 feet. and where two or more separate entrances are provided there shall be a minimum separation between such entrances of six feet.
+(1) Entrances to Off-Street Parking.
+Except as otherwise provided herein, in the case of every dwelling in such districts no more than one-third 30 percent of the width of the ground story along the front lot line, or along a street side lot line, or along a building wall that is set back from any such lot line, shall be devoted to entrances to off-street parking, except that in no event shall a lot be limited by this requirement to a single such entrance of less than ten 16 feet in width, or to a single such entrance of less than 8 feet in RTO and RTO-M districts.
+In addition, no entrance to off-street parking for a dwelling on any lot shall be wider than 20 feet, and where two or more separate entrances are provided there shall be a minimum separation between such entrances of six feet.
 Lots in RTO and RTO-M districts are limited to a total of 20 feet per block frontage devoted to entrances to off-street parking.

-Street-facing garage structures and garage doors may not extend closer to the street than the street-facing residential or commercial building frontage.
-The placement of parking and loading entrances should minimize interference with street-fronting active uses and with the movement of pedestrians, cyclists and public transit, and should minimize the loss of on-street parking and loading spaces.
-Entrances to off-street parking shall be located at least six feet from a lot corner located at the intersection of two public rights-of-way. - Exceptions.
-The requirements of this Subsection (1) (b) may be modified or waived (A)shall not be applicable where the lot has an upward or downward slope from the front lot line to the forward edge of the required rear yard, along the centerline of the building, of more than 20 percent; or where the lot depth and the requirements of this Code for dimensions, areas and open spaces are such that the permitted building depth is less than 40 feet in an RH-2 District or less than 65 feet in an RH-3, RM-1 or RM-2 District.
+Street-facing garage structures and garage doors may not extend closer to the street than a primary building facade unless the garage structure and garage door are consistent with the features listed in Section 136 of this Code.
+Entrances to off-street parking shall be located at least six feet from a lot corner located at the intersection of two public rights-of-way.

+(A) Exceptions.
+The requirements of this Subsection (1) (b) shall not be applicable where the lot has an upward or downward slope from the front lot line to the forward edge of the required rear yard, along the centerline of the building, of more than 20 percent; or where the lot depth and the requirements of this Code for dimensions, areas and open spaces are such that the permitted building depth is less than 40 feet in an RH-2 District or less than 65 feet in an RH-3, RM-1 or RM-2 District.